 In the month of May, it’s time to truly embrace the start of summer with Barbecue – or barbeque – month!
 Barbecue month was made to observe and celebrate the wonders of the barbecue grill, BBQ sauce and everything related.

-A great way of cooking meat, this age-old culinary technique is ready and waiting to be discovered in the month of May.
-And for those who are in a much sunnier part of the world, it’s certainly a good excuse to get friends and family round to share the experience!
+A spectacular and delicious way of cooking meat, this age-old culinary technique is ready and waiting to be discovered in the month of May.
+And for those who are in a much sunnier part of the world, it’s certainly a good excuse to get friends and family around to share the experience!

-Humans have been cooking meat over a flame for centuries, but exactly where the idea of cooking meat over a grill came from isn’t clear.
+Humans have been cooking meat over an open flame for centuries, but exactly where the idea of cooking meat over a grill came from isn’t quite clear.
 Supposedly, when Columbus discovered the Americas, he found that many of the natives were roasting meat over a wooden grill.
-This would give the meat a smoky flavor as it cooked, which may have been where the idea for the tradition began.
+This would give the meat a delicious smoky flavor as it cooked, which may have been where the idea for the tradition began.

-Today, it’s such a popular method of preparing meat that there’s a whole range of barbecue cookers you can get hold of – and plenty of different styles.
-Small ones can often be seen in homeowner’s back gardens, where they are perfect for catering for small gatherings of family or friends.
+Today, it’s such a popular method of preparing meat that there’s a whole range of barbecue cookers it is possible to get a hold of – and plenty of different styles as well.
+Small ones can often be seen in homeowners’ backyards, where they are perfect for cooking for small gatherings of family or friends.
 Barbeque grills on a larger scale or in commercial settings can be so big that they can cook an entire hog!

 Become a pit master with these tips and recipes...